 Royal Melbourne Show gets the axe again

-“We are incredibly fortunate to have a passionate and supportive community who look forward to being involved in the Royal Melbourne Show.
-These include our loyal volunteers, staff, members, sponsors and exhibitors, along with thousands of competitors striving to win a coveted Melbourne Royal blue ribbon.
+“We’re fortunate to have a passionate and supportive community that looks forward to being involved in the Royal Melbourne Show.
+These include our loyal volunteers, staff, members, sponsors and exhibitors.
+Also the thousands of competitors striving to win a coveted Melbourne Royal blue ribbon.
 We understand the cancellation of the show will come as very disappointing news.
-I would like to extend my thanks and appreciation to everyone involved in the Royal Melbourne Show for their understanding and support.”
+I’d like to extend my thanks to everyone involved in the Royal Melbourne Show for their understanding and support.”

 Despite not holding the show, the RASV is now exploring new opportunities.
 Its developing initiatives to celebrate food and agricultural producers, rural and regional Victoria and creative industries.
 The RASV will also continue to play a valuable role for the Victorian community throughout the pandemic.
 The Melbourne Showgrounds is currently operating as a venue for COVID testing and vaccinations.

 The first Royal Melbourne Show after WWII attracted record attendance.
 The RASV looks forward to history repeating itself in 2022, when the show returns bigger and better.